 Chicago (IL) Police Department

-Washington, DC—The National Law Enforcement Officers Memorial Fund has selected Sergeant John Conneely and Officer Michael Modzelewski of the Chicago (IL) Police Department, as the recipients of its Officer of the Month Award for April 2016.
+Washington, DC—The National Law Enforcement Officers Memorial Fund has selected Sergeant John C. MacLellan, Sergeant Jeffrey J. Pugliese, Officer Miguel A. Colon, Jr., Officer Timothy B. Menton, and Officer Joseph B. Reynolds, of the Watertown (MA) Police Department, to receive its Officers of the Month Award for October 2013.

 On April 15, 2013, 24,662 participants gathered at the starting line for the start of the 117th Boston Marathon, in Hopkinton, Massachusetts.
 However, many of those participants never had the opportunity to finish the race.
 At 2:50 pm, two bombs encased in pressure cookers exploded 200 yards apart on Boylston Street, killing three people and injuring more than 260 others.
 Immediately, a massive investigation and subsequent manhunt were launched, involving law enforcement officers from federal, state, and local departments, including those from Boston’s many colleges and universities.

 Three days later, on April 18—the same day that the FBI released photographs of the bombing suspects—Officer Sean Collier, of the Massachusetts Institute of Technology (MIT) Police Department, sat in his patrol vehicle on the MIT campus, positioned with a clear view of an intersection where illegal turns were common.
 Within hours of reporting for duty, 26-year-old Officer Collier, who had dreamed of a career in law enforcement, was fatally gunned down.

 “They were heroic, very talented, and had the guts and glory to defend our town, our community, in a very tight situation,” said Watertown (MA) Police Chief Edward Deveau.